 Despite these strategies, some people's immune systems are able to fight off hepatitis C and eliminate it.
 In a majority of people, however, HCV eludes the immune system and causes a chronic, or persistent, infection.
 The virus goes on infecting new liver cells and using them to multiply and spread.
 At least three out of four people infected with hepatitis C virus develop chronic infection that causes liver disease.
 Why some people fight off HCV and others develop chronic infections isn't well understood.

 What is now known is that many people with hepatitis C respond well to treatment.
 One 2007 study of nearly 1,000 hepatitis C patients found that some showed no sign of the disease for as long as seven years.
-"On average, 50 percent of the people we treat are cured by the treatment," says Emmet Keeffe, MD, chief of hepatology at Stanford University Medical Center.

 The different faces of HCV

 One reason hepatitis C infection varies may be the fact that there are many varieties of the virus.
 Researchers have identified at least six genetically distinct types of HCV, called genotypes (a genotype consists of all the genes in a given organism).
 There are also more than 50 subtypes.
 Genotype 1 is the most common virus found in the United States.

 When someone is found to be infected with HCV, doctors usually test the genotype of the virus so they can make treatment recommendations.
 Patients with genotypes 2 and 3 are 50 percent more likely to respond to commonly used therapies than patients with genotype 1.
 Knowing the genotype helps doctors determine the ideal length of treatment.
 A 24-week course of combination treatment is usually adequate for patients with genotypes 2 and 3, for example.
 Patients with genotype 1 typically require a 48-week course of treatment.